webpy/webpy.github.com/tutorial2.en.md

 So you know Python and want to make a website. web.py provides the code to make that easy.

 If you want to do the whole tutorial, you'll need to have installed Python, web.py, flup, psycopg2, and Postgres (or equivalent database and Python driver).
-For details, see the [webpy.org](http://webpy.org/).
+For details, see [webpy.org](http://webpy.org/).

 If you have an existing web.py project, take a look at the [upgrade](http://webpy.infogami.com/upgrade_to_point2) page for info on migrating.